GwendolyneFreddy/butchery/README.md

 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>install before Stratagems</em><br><br>

 &#9755; This component greatly improves the final battle against Sarevok in the layer of the Abyss once ruled by Bhaal.
 He will be assisted by his former teammates from BG1.

+:warning: This component is content-wise not compatible with Angelo NPC for Baldur's Gate II.
 <div align="right"><a href="#components">Back to components list</a></div>

 ##